University of Dayton

 MPA 571.
 Administrative Law.
 3 Hours

-PUBLIC SERVICE PROJECT - For students currently employed in administrative positions in public or nonprofit agencies.
-Completion of a written project relating theories and information from the field of public administration to the student's work experience and career objectives.
+For students seeking experience with public or nonprofit organizations.
+Completion of an applied written project for an organization that relates theories and information from the field of public administration.
 Prior approval of formal project proposal required.